vendo/vendo/README.md

 If you just want to demo the whole vendo-application, do:

  1. Check out this repository with the --recursive flag to catch all the submodules (there are a few of them)
+ 2. Create a database, and run this SQL: `https://raw.github.com/kohana-minion/tasks-migrations/develop/minion_schema.sql`
- 2. Install the database: Run the schema.sql file located in application/schema/
+ 3. Install the schema: Run `./minion db:migrate` from the root of the repository.
-    * The schema file contains table creation for users and roles.
+    * The schema files contains table creation for users and roles.
 If you don't need this (if you are bolting this onto an existing application), simply omit it.
- 3. Make sure the application/photos/ directory is writable by the webserver
+ 4. Make sure the application/photos/ directory is writable by the webserver

 If you'd like to use Vendo to develop your e-commerce application, you can omit the vendo-application module, and use the other four (you still need the database).